thomasvantuycom/gulp-prettier/README.md

   // Number of spaces it should use per tab
   tabWidth: 2,

-  // Use the flow parser instead of babylon
+  // Use the babylon parser instead of flow
-  useFlowParser: false,
+  parser: 'babylon,

   // If true, will use single instead of double quotes
   singleQuote: false,

   // Controls the printing of trailing commas wherever possible
-  trailingComma: false,
+  trailingComma: 'none',

   // Controls the printing of spaces inside array and objects
   bracketSpacing: true